Sokołów Podlaski: Middle Ages and early modern era

 The beginnings of settlement in this area date back to 6th century AD.
 The Sokołów area belongs to that part of Podlachia, which, due to its location, was a typical settler outpost.
 This area in early Medieval time was a scene of the feudal fights between the Polish and Ruthenian states, the Teutonic Knights, Yotvingians and Lithuanians.
 Political history of this land strongly influenced its cultural development and progress of colonisation.

 Archaeological research to determinate the cultural and ethnic structure of the settlements discovered numerous archaeological sites from the early Middle Ages in the area, which allowed scientists to accurately reproduce the phases of colonisation process and the character of defensive and residential building structures of the settlements.
 The archaeologists found evidence of settlements in the area dating from 6th and 7th centuries.
 Ceramics, iron fittings, buckles, beads, staples and numerous items of burial equipment testify about the culture, customs and rituals celebrated to honour the dead.
 The study confirmed that in a place of old Russian and Polish settlements in the Cetynia river valley, as a result of gradual colonisation, new settlement at Sokołów was established.

-Sokołów Podlaski received city rights in 1424 from the Grand Duke of Lithuania Witold.
+Sokołów Podlaski received city rights in 1424 from the Grand Duke of Lithuania Vytautas.

-In 1508 Stanisław Kiszka became the new owner of the town.
+In 1508, Stanisław Kiszka became the new owner of the town.
 Administratively Sokołów was part of the Podlaskie Voivodeship of the Lesser Poland Province of the Polish Crown.
-In 1580 King Stephen Báthory visited Sokołów.
+In 1580, King Stephen Báthory visited Sokołów.
 Sokołów belonged to Kiszka until 1592, when it was passed to the Radziwiłł family.
 For Sokołów it was a time of the greatest prosperity in its history, uninterrupted until the Swedish invasion in the middle of the 17th century.
 During the war with Sweden the city was significantly damaged.
 In 1657 Rakoczy's army burned down the town together with surrounding farms.
 During the Reformation, the city was one of the strongest centers of Arianism in Podlachia.

-In 1668 Jan Krasiński became the new owner of the town.
-After the second half of the 18th century the town belonged to the Ogiński family.
+In 1668, Jan Krasiński became the new owner of the town.
+After the second half of the 18th century, the town belonged to the Ogiński family.
 Under their rule craftsmanship quickly developed in Sokołów.
 Michał Kleofas Ogiński brought French craftsmen who started the production of silk scarves, hats, rugs, linen and Slutsk sashes.